 The schedule for the building is also input on this tab.
 The schedule should reflect the actual operation of the manufacturing plant, which will range depending on the owner's requirements.
 For example, a manufacturing plant operating with three shifts Monday to Friday might have a schedule that looks something like this.

 The total hours of operation will have a large impact on the building EUI, so it is critical to model with a schedule that closely matches planned operation.

 The building system defined on this tab determines how the spaces of the manufacturing plant are conditioned.
 Note, this system is not connected to any specific process related to the manufacturing being undertaken.
 If there are specific systems feeding into the manufacturing process, these should be estimated separately.

-Typical Building Systems for a manufacturing plant are PTAC or PSV which can be modeled in cove.tool as any of the 'Single Zone' systems with the corresponding heating and cooling system being used.
-If specific air flows are required, these are best input as the Area Outdoor Air Rate (CFM/sf) on this tab.
+Typical Building Systems for a manufacturing plant are PTAC or PSV which can be modeled in cove.tool as any of the 'Single Zone' systems with the corresponding heating and cooling system is used.
+If specific airflows are required, these are the best input as the Area Outdoor Air Rate (CFM/sf) on this tab.
 This tab is best filled out by the professional engineer leading the project.

 Step 6: Select correct Typology

 Because manufacturing is not a defined type in the CBEC database of buildings there is no corresponding 2030 building type to control the benchmarking reported.
 It is best to refer to Energy Star for industry-specific benchmarking information.
 For a full list of the app's building type options, definitions, and further explanations check out this article.

 Following these steps and working closely with the project team will produce a reasonable baseline for a manufacturing project.
 Once the baseline is determined you can start exploring ways of improving either by looking at specifics through the baseline page or go to optimization to see holistic ways to save energy and cost!